 As you get new credit cards or you begin to pay off debt and cut back on credit card usage, some of your credit cards may go unused.
 Is it worth it to keep these credit cards or should you close unused credit cards?

 Credit cards play a major role in helping you build a good credit score.
 A credit card with a large amount of available credit can help boost your credit score because it lowers your credit utilization – the ratio of your credit card balances to their credit limits.
-If you close a credit card with available credit, it may hurt your credit score by removing that open credit from the credit utilization calculation.
+Closing a credit card with available credit could hurt your credit score by removing that open credit from the credit utilization calculation.

-Close the Unused Credit Card You Opened Just to Get a 10% Discount
+Ditch the Credit Card You Used for a Discount

-While leaving a credit card open can help your credit score, it’s not always worth it to leave cards open.
-For example, if you have an unused credit card that’s charging you an annual fee, you should use it or close it.
+While leaving a credit card open can help your credit score, it’s not always worth it.
+For example, if you have an unused credit card that’s charging you a high annual fee, you should use it or close it.
 Paying a fee on a credit card you’re not using is a waste of money.

 What counts as “too many credit cards” may vary from one person to the next.
 We don’t know the exact number of credit cards that are best for your credit score.
 But, if your credit cards are unmanageable, closing the ones you aren’t using will make it easier to keep your finances on track.